 There is a nationally consistent fee of $25 per set of national heavy vehicle plates.
 A trailer plate will be treated as a set.

 National heavy vehicle plates will not be issued for vehicles registered in Western Australia or the Northern Territory and the plate fees for those jurisdictions will continue to apply.

-What will the new national heavy vehicle plate look like?
+What does the new national heavy vehicle plate look like?